 Among the characters, Eddie Murphy does a standout piece as a fast-talking dragon.
 Murphy has an absolute ball and makes it the most memorable of the talking animal mentor/sidekick parts that Disney has done in recent years – far better in fact than Robin Williams’s overrated, anachronism-spouting turn in Aladdin.

 Disney later produced a direct-to-dvd sequel Mulan II (2004).
-Mulan (2020) is an upcoming live-action remake starring Yifei Liu in the title role.
+Mulan (2020) was a live-action remake starring Yifei Liu in the title role.
 Mulan also makes a cameo appearance as one of the Disney princesses in Ralph Breaks the Internet (2018).

 (No. 8 on the SF, Horror & Fantasy Box-Office Top 10 of 1998 list).